tarcisiofcarvalho/articles/Design Patterns/Python Design Pattern.md

 ### Sentinel Object Pattern

 In programming, we have always to deal with exceptions, unexpected values, null and so on.
 A sentinel object has a value that can simplify your code, avoiding you to handle exceptions for common operations as a string not found in a search.
-For example, you can bring "-1" or "None"if the sub-string was not found in a string, instead of to raise an exception.
+For example, you can bring "-1" or "None" if the substring was not found in a string, instead of to raise an exception.

 The sentinel pattern itself refers to object identity, not to the object value itself.